 The City utilizes an electronic payroll system.
-All patrol officers have access to their payroll records which includes time and attendance, gross and net pay, hours worked, PTO accrual and use and all deductions.
-Patrol officer's paychecks are direct deposited into their banking institution.
+All officers have access to their payroll records which includes time and attendance, gross and net pay, hours worked, PTO accrual and use and all deductions.
+Officer's paychecks are direct deposited into their banking institution.